Ngasa language

-Ongamo, or Ngas, is an extinct Eastern Nilotic language of Tanzania.
+Ongamo, or Ngasa, is an extinct Eastern Nilotic language of Tanzania.
 It is closely related to the Maa languages, but more distantly than they are to each other.
 Ongamo has 60% of lexical similarity with Maasai, Samburu, and Camus.
 Speakers have shifted to Chagga, a dominant regional Bantu language.

 History

 An expansion of Ngasa speakers onto the plains north of Mount Kilimanjaro occurred in the 12th century.
 The language was mutually intelligible with Proto-Maasai during that period.
-Vocabulary retention from this time attests to the cultivation of sorghum and eleusine by the Ngas.
+Vocabulary retention from this time attests to the cultivation of sorghum and eleusine by the Ngasa.
 Subsequent immigration of Bantu-speaking Chagga over the next five centuries considerably reduced the extent and viability of the Ngasa language.